DreamingCoders/PHPDoge/README.md

 ## Credits
 Koddn PHP Router
-We use the repository by @koddn and inted to build on to their amazing creation!
+We use the repository by @koddn and intend to build on to their amazing creation!

 ### Hello
   * Wow